...

 Studies indicate that an approach known as Cognitive Behavioural Therapy (CBT) can be very helpful for several issues faced by young people.
 Your child’s therapist is likely to use this approach, and where necessary combining talk therapy with other strategies and techniques – especially since children tend to enjoy more creative ways of expressing themselves (such as through games, art, media, stories and journaling, to name a few).

-It might take longer for some children to be fully comfortable with interacting with the psychologist and in such cases the first few sessions might be more focused on building up this trust and comfort – which is always an essential foundation for the success of the therapy.
+cases the first few sessions might be more focused on building up this trust and comfort – which is always an essential foundation for the success of the therapy.
 Progress is also tracked over time by checking in with families over the course of the therapy.

 As each young person is unique, one young person’s therapy journey is often very different from the next.
 Overall, the process of therapy can be a very meaningful, helpful and even enjoyable experience for young people.
 Early identification and treatment of challenges can be especially useful in helping young people to live their best lives.